Tomb of Absalom: Why Jews Once Cursed This Ancient Monument

 Tomb of Abs

-The second inscription, discovered alongside the first, reads: “This is the tomb of Simeon who was a very just man and a very devoted elder and (who was) waiting for the consolation of the people.”
-The wording precisely matches Luke 2:25 as it appears in the Codex Sinaiticus, a 4th-century manuscript of the Christian Bible, referring to Simeon who blessed the infant Jesus during his presentation at the Temple.
-These inscriptions reveal how Christian monks and pilgrims of the Byzantine period transformed ancient Jewish burial sites into shrines commemorating New Testament figures.
+The Byzantine Inscriptions — In 2003, archaeologists discovered two inscriptions carved into the monument’s walls, both dating to the Byzantine era of the 4th century CE.
+The first, written in Greek, reads: “This is the tomb of Zachariah, the martyr, the holy priest, the father of John”, identifying the site with Zechariah, father of John the Baptist, said to have been murdered in the Temple by Herod’s order.
+The second reads: “This is the tomb of Simeon who was a very just man and a very devoted elder and (who was) waiting for the consolation of the people”, language that precisely matches Luke 2:25 as it appears in the Codex Sinaiticus, a 4th-century manuscript of the Christian Bible, referring to Simeon who blessed the infant Jesus at the Temple.
+Together, the inscriptions show how Byzantine Christian monks and pilgrims reimagined ancient Jewish burial sites as New Testament shrines.

 Additional Information